Davincible/gotiktoklive/README.md

 ### RoomEvent

 Room events are messages broadcast in the room.
-The most commont event, is the `Type: SystemMessage` at the beginnging a stream gets watched, saying "Welcome to TikTok LIVE!
+The most common event, is the `Type: SystemMessage` at broadcast the beginning a stream gets watched, saying "Welcome to TikTok LIVE!
 Have fun interacting with others in real-time an d remember to follow our Community Guidelines."

 ```go